 How Do Insurance Companies Determine The Discounts They Offer For Specific Car Safety Features?

-Similarly, insurance companies use insurance analytics and risk evaluation to carefully determine the discounts they offer for specific car safety features.
+Similarly, insurance companies use insurance analytics and risk evaluation to determine discounts for specific car safety features.

 As an insurance analyst, I’ve seen firsthand how embracing innovations like forward-collision warning or automatic emergency braking can help create a safer driving environment for everyone on the road – fostering a sense of community among responsible drivers seeking both security and savings through conscientious choices behind the wheel.